elidel28/OlympiaOyster-Genomics-Capstone/README.md

 ## Scripts Overview:

-### Align_Reads:
+### align_reads_with_RG:
-  This script aligns paired-end FASTQ reads to a reference genome using BWA-MEM and generates SAM files for each sample.
+This script aligns paired-end FASTQ reads to a reference genome using BWA-MEM, automatically extracts read group (@RG) information from each R1 file, and generates SAM files for each sample.

 Inputs:
 - Reference genome FASTA file (.fasta)
-- Paired-end FASTQ files (R1 and R2 for each sample)
+- Paired-end FASTQ files (R1 and R2) for each sample (gzipped)
+- Output directory path
+- Path to bwa executable
+- Genome-specific thread count (user-defined)

 Outputs:
-- Sequence Alignment Map (SAM) files for each sample saved in the results/ directory (<sample>.sam)
+- SAM files for each sample saved in the output directory (<sample>_test.sam)

-### SAMtools_Script:
+### sam_to_sorted_bam:
   Converts SAM files to BAM (Binary Alignment Map) files, sorts the BAMs, and indexes them for further use in the pipeline.

 Inputs: